Vi-Kitten/personal-site/content/intro.md

 As a mathematician I am used to problems being **solved**, not just dealt with, the sheer scale of human hours wasted by improperly handling issues is... *harrowing*.
 Proper solutions take research, care, and a desire for nobody else to ever **have** to worry about the problem *again*.
-On the scale of an individual or even a company this is not effective, but on the scale of a society it is nesacarry.
+On the scale of an individual or even a company this is not effective, but on the scale of a society it is necessary.

 </div></div>